bkabrda/jackson-databind-nullable/README.md

 ```

+Note that the `mapper` in the examples above can be either `com.fasterxml.jackson.databind.ObjectMapper` or `com.fasterxml.jackson.dataformat.xml.XmlMapper` - meaning that you can also use `JsonNullable` for XML serialization.

 The `ValueExtractor` is registered automatically via Java Service loader mechanism.
 The example class above will validate as follows
 ```java
 // instantiate javax.validation.Validator